The AI-Native Company Blueprint

 Part I: Principles

-Principle 1: Unified, versioned state
+Principle 1: A company as a versioned state

 Example we like — GitLab's handbook-first culture.
 GitLab runs their company via a version-controlled handbook: every policy, process, org structure, and decision lives in git.
 The discipline is enforced culturally: no decision is complete until it is documented there.
 For AI agents, this is an exemplar of Principle 1 (P1, hereafter) — a queryable, attributable, always-current source of company truth.
 GitLab's internal version is almost certainly richer still.

-Principle 2: All actions must be programmable
+Principle 2: actions are programmable

 Example we like — Google's internal developer tooling.
 Every internal system at Google is reachable from the command line: either a purpose-built high-level CLI, or — where one doesn't exist — a generic tool that accepts a text-encoded protobuf and fires it as an RPC to an internal endpoint.
 No action requires a browser.
 And because the proto definitions live in the same monorepo as the services, the entire API surface is self-documenting and version-controlled — an agent can read the schema and know exactly what to send.
 An agent navigating Google's internal infrastructure has a complete programmatic surface for everything, with no UI-only dead ends.
 This is what P2 looks like at scale.